-:: 2013 AP* Summer Institutes at UT Austin
+:: 2014 AP* Summer Institutes at UT Austin

-Institute Code AP13025
+Institute Code AP14003

-Participants should bring:
+Participants should bring the following:

 Lead Consultant: Nancy Schaefer

 Nancy Schaefer draws from her teaching experiences in private and public schools to present ideas and strategies that work well with young adolescents.
 She holds B.A. and M.Ed. degrees from the University of Arkansas at Little Rock.
-Nancy is a College Board Consultant in the Southwestern Region, and she has twenty years of teaching experience at the middle school level with thirteen years as a Pre-AP teacher.
+Nancy is a College Board Consultant in the Southwestern Region, and she has twenty-one years of teaching experience at the middle school level with fourteen years as a Pre-AP teacher.
 She has presented at three AP National Conferences (2003 in Los Angeles, 2004 in Orlando, and 2012 in Orlando).
 In addition to Pre-AP workshops and summer institutes in Arkansas, Texas, Oklahoma, New Mexico, Florida, Maryland, West Virginia, Illinois, Mississippi, and Alabama, Nancy spends her time developing curriculum for middle school social studies.
 Her instructional experience includes U.S. history, world cultures, economics, and English.
 Nancy has membership in the National Council for Social Studies and the Arkansas Council for Social Studies, and she is a member of the Teacher Advisory Board on Economic Education at the Little Rock Branch of the Federal Reserve Bank.

 * Trademark Notice: College Board, AP, Advanced Placement Program, AP Vertical Teams, Pre-AP, and the acorn logo are registered trademarks of the College Board.
 Used with permission.